marcospaulo-ai/modern-barbers-lp/README.md

 - JavaScript

 ## 🎯 Objective
-To create a professional digital presence for a local business and simulate a real client acquisition scenario using a landing page.
+To deliver a real-world digital solution that helps a business improve online presence and customer acquisition through a landing page.

-## 📈 Outcome
+## 📈 Result
-A functional and deployable landing page that can be used as a real marketing tool for a barbershop.
+A production-ready landing page actively representing a real business.

 ---

 ## 🚀 Status
-Completed
+Completed (Client Project)